-• Monitor water quality and ocean habitats.• Continue supporting monitoring programs such as “Florida Water Watch” or “Eyes on Seagrass”.
+• Continue supporting monitoring programs such as “Florida Water Watch” or “Eyes on Seagrass”.

 • Stony Coral Tissue Loss Disease.